 The practice had a recruitment policy and procedure to help them employ suitable staff and had checks in place for agency and locum staff.
 These reflected the relevant legislation.
 We looked at three staff recruitment records.
-We noted that the DBS checks in the staff folders were from previous employers and more than three months old at the point of employment.
-This had not been risk assessed.
-We were told that DBS checks would be sought at the point of employment or a risk assessment carried out if the new staff member did not have a current check.
+These showed the practice followed their recruitment procedure.

 We noted that clinical staff were qualified and registered with the General Dental Council (GDC) and had professional indemnity cover.
 The practice ensured that facilities and equipment were safe and that equipment was maintained according to manufacturers' instructions, including electrical and gas appliances.